dragthor/dragthor.github.com/_drafts/preventing-object-modification-in-javascript.markdown

+---
 layout: post
 title: "Preventing Object Modification in Javascript"
 permalink: /preventing-object-modification-in-javascript/
-categories: javascript
 meta: javascript
 ---
 Currently (ECMAScript 5) there are three ways to prevent or lock down object modification in Javascript.
-They all "inherit" the abilities of the one above it (the one at the top is the least restrictive) –
+And they all "inherit" the abilities of the one above it (the one at the top is the least restrictive) –

 * Object.preventExtensions()